basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 **Note**: The bucket type name `strongly_consistent` is not a reserved term.
 You can name any bucket type whatever you wish, with the exception of `default` (more on the `default` bucket type in the [[Bucket Types]] doc).

-Once the `strongly_consistent` bucket type has been creatd, we can check the status of the type to ensure that it has propagated through all nodes and is thus ready to be used:
+Once the `strongly_consistent` bucket type has been created, we can check the status of the type to ensure that it has propagated through all nodes and is thus ready to be used:

 ```bash
 riak-admin bucket-type status strongly_consistent